magnuskahr/P2P-Eksamensnoter/Mobile Ad-hoc Networks and Wireless Sensor Networks.md

 > * **AODV**
 > * Reactive
 > * `no routing table` and there has no routing table!
-> * `route request` when a route is needed, a route request is broadcasted into the network, which each other node will propagate
+> * `route request` when a route is needed, a route request is broadcasted into the network, which other nodes will propagate
 > * `route response` when the request comes to the destination or a node that knows it, a _route response_ is send back using the reverse path.
-It does helped by every node which remembers a broadcastId from the request, which now will begin to remember to path.
+It works by every node remembers a broadcastId from the request, which now will begin to remember to path.
 > * `destination sequence number` such a response contains a sequence number, so if multiple respones comes back, the peer will use the route with the highest number

 In AODV link failures are handled by also marking it at a $\infty$ cost, propagated to a peers nabos which uses the route.
 Now whenever a route to the node is needed again, it will be discovered using a higher sequence number.